Aliza Begin: Early life

-Marriage
+Marriage (1939)

 On 29 May 1939, she married Menachem Begin, whom she met at the age of 17 at her father's house, who was a donor to the Revisionist party.
 The two married in the town of Drohobych, when Menachem Begin studied law in the nearby town.
 Ze'ev Jabotinsky was the best man at their wedding, which was attended by hundreds of Betar activists.

-The period between her marriage and the establishment of the state of Israel
+Between marriage and the establishment of Israel (1939-1948)

 Three months after the marriage, the Germans invaded Poland and the young couple fled Warsaw.
 After a march that lasted two weeks, they arrived in Vilnius, the free capital of Lithuania.
 In the summer of 1940, the Soviet army entered Vilnius and Begin was arrested for "Zionist activity."
 After the arrest of her husband, she made Aliyah to Mandatory Palestine after a journey full of hardships.
 She was arrested in Turkey and released with the intervention of Eliahu Eilat.
 Upon arriving in Mandatory Palestine, she was arrested by the British Mandate authorities and imprisoned for several weeks in the Atlit detainee camp.
 After her release, she enrolled in archeology studies at the Hebrew University of Jerusalem.

 In May 1942, she reunited with her husband, when he joined the Polish Army and was stationed in Mandatory Palestine.
 Due to her husband Menachem Begin's underground activities in Irgun, Begin moved between hiding places and changed her name from time to time.
 At first she lived in the Hasiduf neighborhood near Petah Tikva under the name Halperin.
 She then lived on Yehoshua Ben Nun Street under the name Sassover.
 This name was recorded in the hospital when her first daughter, Hasia, was born.